Skroldax/SKquests/README.md

 ## License

-Personal project in development.
-Leveling guides are based on public community classic routes; quest databases are sourced from the public repositories listed in [Data Sources](#data-sources).
+Personal project in development. quest databases are sourced from the public repositories listed in [Data Sources](#data-sources).